ServerlessLLM/ServerlessLLM/blogs/serverless-llm-architecture/README.md

 The model saving function (`save_model`) takes a pre-trained model (i.e., `transformers.PreTrainedModel`) and an output path as inputs.
 It first saves model metadata (such as model configuration) using *Transformers*’ built-in API, then calls the PyTorch API (`sllm_store.torch.save_dict`) to save the model’s `state_dict` (i.e., tensors) to disk.

-The `save_dict` function invokes the checkpoint parser, which saves each tensor’s data in a binary file while recording its offset and metadata in an index file.
+The `save_dict` function invokes the checkpoint parser, which saves each tensor's data in a binary file while recording its offset and metadata in an index file.
 This setup enables efficient retrieval during model loading.

 **Step 2: Load a Model**